radarlabs/s2/README.md

 ```
 const s2 = require('@radarlabs/s2');

-# an array of lat/lng pairs
+# an array of lat/lng pairs representing a region (a part of Brooklyn, in this case)
 const loopLLs = [[40.70113825399865,-73.99229764938354],[40.70113825399865,-73.98766279220581],[40.70382234072197,-73.98766279220581],[40.70382234072197,-73.99229764938354]];

 # map to an array of normalized s2.LatLng